Close Alert Banner

 • Health facilities preparation for extreme heat: recommendations for retirement and care facility managers

-Durham Region Health Department gives local municipalities and community partners early notification of extreme heat events as they have services for those who are more vulnerable to heat.
+Durham Region Health Department gives local municipalities and community partners notification of environmental health hazards such as heat warnings, cold warnings, and poor air quality, as they provide services for those who are more at-risk in our communities.
+Use the button below to send us an email with "subscribe" in the subject line.

 The Heat Warning and Information System (HWIS)